 I was left in the middle of the desert with at least a partial concrete shelter above my head as I watched the storm drift northwards across the huge expanse of desert valley.
 I reflected that it was not a good idea to part company with John, but I was not going to be coerced against my better judgement to ride into the eye of a storm.
 Even though we got lost many times we were ahead of schedule due to making progress along long sections the previous day, and it was already late afternoon.

-I did a little bit of a recce of the immediate area and found some very nice campsite above a spectacular canyon and watched the lightening show in the far distance.
+I did a little bit of a recce of the immediate area and found a very nice campsite above a spectacular canyon and watched the lightening show in the far distance.
 Its crazy to ride into that, I thought, not least flash floods in canyons and the sand road turning into a gooey quagmire.

 After about two hours the storm cell had indeed drifted northwards.
-There were some other cells to my west, but east towards Green River had cleared somewhat and so in the interest of not losing John, and perhaps digging him out of the mud, I decided to make a run towards Green River.
+There were some other cells to my west, but east towards Green River had cleared somewhat and so in the interest of not losing John, and perhaps digging him out of the mud, I decided to make a fast run towards Green River.

-The sun was low and the route took me through a truly spectacular rose coloured canyon that was glowing orange pink due to the setting sun.
+The sun was low and the route took me through a truly spectacular rose coloured canyon that was glowing due to the setting sun.
 I was also riding at my normal comfortable pace, skimming across ruts and corrugations, sliding the back round corners.
 What a joy!

 The sandy track meandered through a steep sided canyon and for the first time that afternoon I was really enjoying myself, not least I was motoring at a fair lick and the Honda was riding beautifully.
 This is more like it.